 It is a nice gradual downhill walk in the beautiful surroundings of the Bara Bhangal area.
 We reach the camping site just near the village of Bara Bhangal.
 The Bara Bhangal village is inhabited by Gaddis (Shepherds) and is supposed to be the Descendents of Alexander The Great.
 Overnight stay in tents.

 Bara Bhangal (Lay over day):

 A remote and isolated village, it is accessible only for four to five months a year.
-The inhabitants are the legendary Himalayan shepards – the Gaddis – who lead a nomadic life with their vast flocks of sheep into high mountain pastures once the snow melts, and then return to their isolated existence in the village.
+The inhabitants are the legendary Himalayan Shepards – the Gaddis – who lead a nomadic life with their vast flocks of sheep into high mountain pastures once the snow melts and then return to their isolated existence in the village.
 We take a walk to the village to see their culture and to interact with them.
 It is an interesting experience to spend little time in this tribal village.
-By evening, we get back to the camp for meal and over night stay.
+By evening, we get back to the camp for a meal and overnight stay.